You'd think buying an HDMI cable would be a simple affair, but sadly there are multiple HDMI standards with different features, specs, and variables.

 Syncwire HDMI Cable

 If you don’t quite trust your AV setup to a cable with ‘basics’ in the name, this offering from Syncwire is worth a look.
-The RRP is higher than Amazon’s, but that's partly because the shortest option is 1.5m rather than 0.9m.
+The price is higher than Amazon’s, but that's partly because the shortest option is 1.5m rather than 0.9m.

 The tech specs are exactly the same, but Syncwire does boast that the cable can survive being bent over 3,000 times, so it should win when it comes to durability.
 It’s available in lengths up to 3m, but that should be plenty for most setups.

 Another offering if you’re more inclined to trust your cabling to a big brand - Belkin makes a number of reliable tech accessories, so an HDMI cable isn’t much of a stretch for them.

 The cable supports 4K, though Belkin also offers an ultra high speed version that costs a lot more.
 As we said above, we wouldn’t really recommend spending the extra money for that, but the option’s there if you’re committed to future-proofing.

 The US model is slightly different, but it should get you the same results.